-This has the same general effect as it does for pcre_exec(), but the details are slightly different.
-When PCRE_PARTIAL is set for pcre_dfa_exec(), the return code PCRE_ERROR_NOMATCH is converted into PCRE_ERROR_PARTIAL if the end of the subject is reached, there have been no complete matches, but there is still at least one matching possibility.
-The portion of the string that provided the partial match is set as the first matching string.
+These have the same general effect as they do for pcre_exec(), but the details are slightly different.
+When PCRE_PARTIAL_HARD is set for pcre_dfa_exec(), it returns PCRE_ERROR_PARTIAL if the end of the subject is reached and there is still at least one matching possibility that requires additional characters.
+This happens even if some complete matches have also been found.
+When PCRE_PARTIAL_SOFT is set, the return code PCRE_ERROR_NOMATCH is converted into PCRE_ERROR_PARTIAL if the end of the subject is reached, there have been no complete matches, but there is still at least one matching possibility.
+The portion of the string that was inspected when the longest partial match was found is set as the first matching string in both cases.